-Two recent articles, one with the title above in the in the Atlantic and another from Modern Farmer (Why Many Farmers Eat Like Crap) have us wondering: “What’s your daily diet, and while you’re raising all this great food for others to eat, are you eating your share of it?”
+Two recent articles, one with the title above in the Atlantic and another from Modern Farmer (Why Many Farmers Eat Like Crap) have us wondering: “What’s your daily diet, and while you’re raising all this great food for others to eat, are you eating your share of it?”

 The articles point out that, like many busy, hard-working people in the U.S., farmers have so much to do that they often don’t have time to stop and prepare a great meal, even though they have access to great ingredients.
 Interviewed farmers said that planting and harvest seasons can mean 12 to 16 hour days so if they take time to cook, it usually comes out of the time they would have spent sleeping.
 Those selling their products via CSAs or at farmers markets may end up snacking on junk food as they drive from home to distribution points, simply because they have no time to stop and eat.
 One farmer noted that summer is the most unhealthy time for his family, as they survive on pizza.